-The internship program in clinical psychology in the Department of Child and Adolescent Psychiatry at Lurie Children's has a strong commitment to training students as scientist/practitioners.
+The internship program in clinical psychology in the Pritzker Department of Psychiatry and Behavioral Health at Lurie Children's has a strong commitment to training students as scientist/practitioners.
 This is an ideal setting in which to teach students how to integrate research and clinical practice.

 In addition to allowing access to a number of populations (e.g., medically ill children) who are otherwise difficult to study, this setting provides students with a unique opportunity to study the effectiveness of a variety of treatment approaches with children and families.

 As the field of psychology moves increasingly towards accountability and the use of empirically supported treatments, this becomes a critical component of training at the doctoral level.
-Once they have completed their dissertation work, all interns at Lurie Children's are encouraged to get involved in an ongoing research project in the Department.
-They will be assigned a research mentor, based on their particular interest, to help guide them through this process.
-Although research time is not protected, motivated interns can become involved in research as part of their PEP plan.
+Once they have completed their dissertation work, all interns at Lurie Children's have the option of getting involved in an ongoing research project in the department.
+If they decide to do so, they will be assigned a research mentor, based on their particular interest, to help guide them through this process.